Elle-Lo/Elle-Lo/README.md

 - 📫 How to reach me:
   - Mail: tzuningluo@gmail.com
   - LinkedIn: [Elle Lo](https://www.linkedin.com/in/ellelo/)
-- 🧚🏻‍♀️ Fun fact: I don't know what fun fact I have 😳
+- 🧚🏻‍♀️ Fun fact: I'm still trying to figure out what my fun fact is! 😳

 <!---